 We watched yachts heading through the Canal de Sagres, however it is only around 150m wide and so once again we chickened out and went through the much easier Paso de Carreiro, around twice as wide and buoyed.
 This adds only around 0.7nm to the trip and is somewhat less stressful for a cautious crew!

-The following day we drifted a little under 3 nm across the ria under genoa alone and checked into the marina at A Pobra Do Caraminal.
+The following day we drifted the 4 nm across the ria under genoa alone and checked into the marina at A Pobra Do Caraminal.

 We discovered that we had arrived in time for one of the several fiestas celebrated in A Pobra – they certainly know how to party here!
 Also in the marina were John and Debbie on Shiraz and Ian on Seascape.